 Upon proposal by the management and Board of the Company, on April 2, 2019, the shareholders' meeting has appointed EY S.p.A. as the Company's independent auditors in relation to the audit of the Company's financial statements for the three financial years until December 31, 2021.
-The recommendation by the Company's management and Board, who had asked alternative audit companies to provide offers for a 3-year period (as foreseen by Italian law) of collaboration was based on the high quality of the audit team proposed by EY, its audit experience in the pharmaceutical industry, the capability to support international projects and the financial terms offered for the work expected to be done for Newron.
+The recommendation by the Company's management and Board, who had asked alternative audit companies to provide offers for a of collaboration was based on the high quality of the audit team proposed by EY, its audit experience in the pharmaceutical industry, the capability to support international projects and the financial terms offered for the work expected to be done for Newron.

-The auditor in charge, starting with the review of the Half Year Report 2016, is Paolo Zocchi: he will stay in charge until the approval of the financial statements dated December 31, 2021.
-EY will receive an expected fee of about thousands EUR 105 (2019: EUR 108) exclusively due to the audit of the Company's Italian GAAP Financial Statements, the financial statements of the subsidiaries under the local GAAP standards, and the Group's consolidated IFRS Financial Statements.
-Further fees of thousands EUR 36 (2019: EUR 295) were charged by EY for the audit procedures on royalty revenues received in 2020 and the activities related to the R&D Tax Credit official reports.
+The auditor in charge, since review of the Half Year Report 2016, was Paolo Zocchi.
+In June 2021, EY informed the Company that, starting from the review of the Half Year Report 2021, the new auditor in charge would be Giovanni Luca Guerra.

+EY will receive an expected fee of about thousands EUR 105 (2020: EUR 105) exclusively due to the audit of the Company's Italian GAAP Financial Statements, the financial statements of the subsidiaries under the local GAAP standards, and the Group's consolidated IFRS Financial Statements.
+Further fees of thousands EUR 13 (2020: EUR 36) were charged by EY for the audit procedures on royalty revenues received in 2021.